spraakbanken/flask-matomo2/README.md

 ### Using a custom client

 By default, Matomo uses `httpx.Client` to make the tracking call.
 You can override this by setting `client` as long as the client uses the same api as [`httpx`:s](https://www.python-httpx.org/) `Client`.

+### Setting timeout for client requests

+By default, Matomo uses a 5 seconds timeout for the client.
+You can override this timeout by setting `http_timeout`.
+Note that this settings will be ignored if you provide a custom client.

 ### Ignoring a route